 - (iii) General Requirements

 - 1) Lot Configuration: Each lot shall contain one Buildable Acre and shall be reasonably symmetrical (i.e. opposing lot lines are generally parallel to each other) in nature as determined by the Planning Board in the Chichester Subdivision Regulations.
 Multi-family units shall also include one half acre (.5) for each additional unit beyond the first; and, non-residential units shall have additional buildable land as may be necessary to ensure that all development (i.e. building, paving, drainage areas, etc.) is located solely on buildable land.

 - 2) Any development or expansion or change in impact (as determined by the Planning Board) of use of the tracts for any other use than a single-family residence shall require:

 - 1) Site Plan review by the Planning Board

 - 2) Public Hearing

-- 3) Building Permit as required - 4) Occupancy permit - For the purpose of increasing density and to provide for an efficient use of land in the CI/MF zone, shared development will be allowed. - 4) All Commercial use shall have a minimum of fifty (50) feet deeded driveway access to State Routes 4, 202 and 9 or State Route 28 or to an intersecting State or Town maintained road.
+- 3) Building Permit as required

+- 4) Occupancy permit

+- 3) For the purpose of increasing density and to provide for an efficient use of land in the CI/MF zone, shared development will be allowed. - 4) All Commercial use shall have a minimum of fifty (50) feet deeded driveway access to State Routes 4, 202 and 9 or State Route 28 or to an intersecting State or Town maintained road.
 All driveway access must enter the road within the CI/MF Zone.
 The design and maintenance of the road must be suitable to handle the proposed use.
 All shared driveways will be maintained by land owners, and will not become the responsibility of the town.
 Interconnectivity between abutting sites is permitted in general. - 5) All new or altered uses shall have adequate on-site sewage disposal, approved by the State of New Hampshire Department of Environmental Services for the specified use, if public sewage disposal is not available.
-State approved shared or common disposal systems may be allowed. - 6) No building or structure shall be erected closer than fifteen (15) feet to any lot line or adjacent building unless a firewall shall be constructed. - No Commercial or Multi-family building or structure may be erected closer than forty (40) feet to an adjacent zoning district. - No Industrial building or structure may be erected closer than one-hundred (100) feet to an adjacent property located in the Residential or Rural-Agricultural zoning districts. - 9) No building or structure may be erected closer than ninety (90) feet to the center line of State of New Hampshire right-of-way of Route 4, 202 and 9 and the State of New Hampshire right-of-way of Route 28, but must have a minimum set back of forty (40) feet from the edge of State Right-of-Way of any State or Town maintained road - 10) For all Commercial or Industrial use, no more than ninety (90) percent of the land within the CI/MF zone may be covered by buildings, structures and parking. - 11) No wall, fence or other structure, temporary or permanent, or no tree, shrub or other growth on the property shall obstruct the view as to cause danger to traffic in the street - 12) All Commercial and Industrial uses must have an appropriate buffering zone from abutters and highways as determined by site plan review. - 13) Parking Requirements: - 1) Each place of public assembly shall have one (1) parking space, with a surface suitable to the circumstances as determined by the Planning Board, on the same lot or on land adjacent thereto within three-hundred (300) feet, for each five (5) available seating spaces and for each eight-hundred (800) square feet of floor area in public use, except schools through the tenth grade shall have at least one (1) parking space, with a surface suitable to the circumstances as determined by the Planning Board, for each twenty (20) seating spaces and for each three-thousand two-hundred (3200) square feet of floor area in public use
+State approved shared or common disposal systems may be allowed. - 6) No building or structure shall be erected closer than fifteen (15) feet to any lot line or adjacent building unless a firewall shall be constructed. - 7) No Commercial or Multi-family building or structure may be erected closer than forty (40) feet to an adjacent zoning district. - 8) No Industrial building or structure may be erected closer than one-hundred (100) feet to an adjacent property located in the Residential or Rural-Agricultural zoning districts. - 9) No building or structure may be erected closer than forty (40) feet from the edge of State Right-of-Way of any State or Town maintained road. - 10) For all Commercial or Industrial use, no more than ninety (90) percent of the land within the CI/MF zone may be covered by buildings, structures and parking. - 11) No wall, fence or other structure, temporary or permanent, or no tree, shrub or other growth on the property shall obstruct the view as to cause danger to traffic in the street - 12) All Commercial and Industrial uses must have an appropriate buffering zone from abutters and highways as determined by site plan review. - 13) Parking Requirements: - Each place of public assembly shall have one (1) parking space, with a surface suitable to the circumstances as determined by the Planning Board, on the same lot or on land adjacent thereto within three-hundred (300) feet, for each five (5) available seating spaces and for each eight-hundred (800) square feet of floor area in public use, except schools through the tenth grade shall have at least one (1) parking space, with a surface suitable to the circumstances as determined by the Planning Board, for each twenty (20) seating spaces and for each three-thousand two-hundred (3200) square feet of floor area in public use